trangmoon309/DATN-FE/README.md

-# Vehicle Rental Service api management
+# Vehicle Rental Service UI

 This repository contains working code which defines all the FE code which used for "Vehicle Rental Service" project.